kvalle/schmansible/bloggpost/choosing-a-framework.md

 ## The model

-When considering the tool, we are actually considering which model is the right one.
+When considering the tool, we are actually considering different models for provisioning.

-There are basically three different models to choose between: *pull*, *push via master*, and *masterless push*.
-Your specific needs will determine which model is right for you, and in turn which framework you should consider using.
+There are three different models to choose among: *pull*, *push via master*, and *masterless push*.
+Each model has its own pros and cons, you should decide which model is right for you depending on your specific needs.
+Since each model only has a few implementations this will narrow down your options.

 Note that you might also want to mix models.
 Some people, for instance, use a pull based framework to manage the infrastructure and a different push based framework for application deployment.